 Our Expert Testers & Testing Grounds

-Contributor Heather Balogh Rochfort is an avid outdoor enthusiast based in Colorado who spends most of her waking hours hiking, biking, camping, trail running, or skiing.
+Contributor and lead tester Heather Balogh Rochfort is an avid outdoor enthusiast based in Colorado who spends most of her waking hours hiking, biking, camping, trail running, or skiing.
 Coincidentally, she also loves food so toting a cooler along on all of her adventures is a given.

 Our Testing Process

-Each cooler was rated based on its performance in our ice retention test, its insulation and materials, durability, extra features, weight, ease of transport, and ease of maintenance and cleaning.
-The coolers that ranked the highest in specific categories were assigned an award in our top picks.
+These coolers are rated based on their performance in our ice retention test, insulation value, materials, durability, extra features, weight, ease of transport, and ease of maintenance and cleaning.

 Also, we did not include soft coolers, backpack coolers, or electric coolers in this test.